FAZIO11/Alexa-Review-Sentiment-Analysis/README.md

 ## Results and Discussion

-The sentiment analysis model achieved an accuracy of [mention accuracy] on the testing set. [mention other evaluation metrics].
-The deployed Flask application offers a user-friendly interface for sentiment analysis.
+The sentiment analysis model was evaluated using common metrics such as precision, recall, and F1-score.
+These metrics provide insights into the model's performance in classifying positive and negative reviews.The deployed Flask application offers a user-friendly interface for sentiment analysis.

 ## Limitations and Future Work